udacity-om/ud_self_driving_car_engineer/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.

+* The radius of curvature is calculated using the function `findRadiusOfCurvature()` (line 52-53, cell 11, advanced_lane_lines.ipynb)
    * The radius of curvature is given by: (1 + (x')^2)^1.5 / abs(x'').
 Taking the derivatives of x = ay^2 + by + c,
-  First derivative, x' = 2ay + b
+   * First derivative: x' = 2ay + b
-  Second derivative, x'' = 2a
+   * Second derivative: x'' = 2a
-  Substituting in the radius of curvature formula, we get (1 + (2ay + b)^2)^1.5 / abs(2a)
-  This is implemented in line x of cell x
+   * Substituting in the radius of curvature formula, we get (1 + (2ay + b)^2)^1.5 / abs(2a).
+This is implemented in line 4-12, cell 6, advanced_lane_lines.ipynb

+* The position of the vehicle is calculated using the function `findCarPosition()` (line 75, cell 11, advanced_lane_lines.ipynb)
   * I found the position of the veicle by taking the difference of center of image and center of lane lines.
 The center of the image is half of the image width(1280/2 = 640).
-The center of the lane lines is the average of x position of right and left lanes at the bottom of the image, i.e x vallue corresponding to y = image height(720)
+The center of the lane lines is the average of x position of right and left lanes at the bottom of the image, i.e x value corresponding to y = image height(720).
+This is implemented in line 3-10, cell 7, advanced_lane_lines.ipynb

 #### 6. Example image of the result plotted back down onto the road such that the lane area is identified clearly.

 The lane is drawn onto the warped image using 'cv2.fillPoly()' function and then the image is unwarped using helper function 'unwarpImage()'.
 This unwarped image is combined with the original image using 'cv2.addWeighted()' function to get the final image.
 Using 'cv2.putText()' function, the radius of curvature and position of car are displayed on the final image.
-I implemented these steps in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented these steps in lines 78-100, cell 11, advanced_lane_lines.ipynb.
 Here is an example of my result on a test image:

 ![alt text][image9]